o-development/ldo.js.org/docs/api/solid-react/useResource.md

  - `options: {}` - Options containing the following fields
    - `suppressInitialRead?: boolean` - If true, this hook will not trigger a read event to fetch the document.
    - `reloadOnMount?: boolean` - If true, this hook will trigger a read event whenever this component mounts
+   - `subscribe?: boolean` - If true, this will subscribe to updates via Websockets

 ### Returns